fastnear/fastnear-api-server-rs/README.md

 # FASTNEAR API

+The low-latency API for wallets and explorers.

+## Overview

-There are 4 APIs provided to replace deprecated `api.kitwallet.app` APIs
+There are 4 APIs provided to replace deprecated `api.kitwallet.app` endpoint:

+1. Public Key to Account ID mapping.
+2. Account ID to delegated staking pools (validators).
+3. Account ID to fungible tokens (FT contracts).
+4. Account ID to non-fungible tokens (NFT contracts).

 #### Public Key to Account ID mapping.

+*Expected latency ~`270ms`*

 Returns the list of account IDs that are associated with the full public key.
 ```